A minimum of a lower second-class UK Bachelor’s degree or an overseas qualification of an equivalent standard in Physics or a Physics-related subject.

-The Physics PGCE helps students to develop the professional skills and knowledge they need to teach Science pupils across the 11–16 age range, as well as teaching Physics to pupils aged up to 18.
+The Physics PGCE helps students to develop the professional skills and knowledge they need to teach Science pupils across the 11-16 age range, as well as experience of teaching Physics to pupils aged up to 18.
 We are committed to creative and interactive approaches to teaching science to promote student engagement and learning.

 Students on the Physics PGCE work with a team of expert subject tutors who have all previously been classroom teachers and are actively involved with science education research, curriculum development and consultancy.
 During teaching practice, student teachers benefit from the support of subject specialist mentors within our network of over 200 schools throughout Greater London and beyond, ensuring each has the opportunity to become a skilled and confident teacher.